-Here's how this works: imagine that one day in the Hawaiian islands, you notice your own shadow directly at your feet while flag poles and tiki totems cast no shadows at all.
+Here's how this works: imagine that one day in the Hawaiian Islands, you notice your own shadow directly at your feet while flag poles and Tiki totems cast no shadows at all.
 You look overhead and there is the Sun at the zenith, the highest point in the sky.
-Hawaiians call it $Lahaina\ Noon$ after the name of a town on the island of Maui where this happens twice each year.
+Hawaiians call it Lahaina Noon after the name of a town on the island of Maui where this happens twice each year.
 You immediately call your friend in Puerto Rico who is unimpressed, as right at that instant she is watching a spectacular sunset with the Sun touching the waters of the Caribbean on the horizon.
-The difference in position of the Sun in the sky between the two of you is $90^{\circ}$ , exactly one quarter of a circle $(90^{\circ}/360^{\circ} = \frac{1}{4})$ .
+The two of you seen the Sun 90° apart on the sky, exactly one quarter of a circle apart (90°/360° = 1⁄4).
 You must therefore be a quarter of a circle, a quarter of the Earth's circumference, away from one another.
 Measure the distance between you, multiply by four, and you know the full distance around the Earth.

 This is precisely what Eratosthenes did.
 The different lengths of the shadows meant a difference of 7.2 degrees between the position of the Sun in Syene and Alexandria.
 This difference meant the two cities were 7.2°/360° or 1/50th of the way around the Earth from one another.
 Since the distance on foot between them was 5000 stadia, the entire Earth must be 250,000 stadia around.
 Depending on the precise length of a stadia, Eratosthenes' value for the Earth's circumference may be as close as 2% of the actual value we now know.
 More important than this precision, however, is the very idea that it could be done.